 1. THE PERCEPTION OF JOURNALISM ETHICS.
 State of the art.

-- Perception of the publishers, owners and managers
+- Perception of the: journalists, publishers, owners, citizenship and Academy.

 - To know and include those potentialities why a story spreads virally and find out the possible motivations for users to share the message (expansion).

 - Encourage curiosity of the "prosumer" in which you would deepen the information, searching for your account details (exploration).